 Membership on a committee to restore the Old South Meeting House became a status symbol.
 “Not to have been a member of some committee, proves you to be of the common people,” commented a newspaper writer.

 Mary Sawyer Tyler, then living in Somerville, sold bits of wool for the cause.
 Sixty years earlier she had been a Massachusetts farm girl whose little lamb followed her to school one day.
 Mary Had A Little Lamb was by then a well-known poem.
 Mary still had two pairs of stockings knit from the lamb’s fleece.
-She unraveled them, cut them into short pieces, attached them to cards with her autograph on them and sold them.
+So she unraveled them, cut them into short pieces, attached them to cards with her autograph on them and sold them.

 On April 9, 1877, a great ball was held in the Boston Music Hall.
 It was ‘one of the most extensive and elegant balls ever given in Massachusetts,’ and it raised $2,500.

 The Old South Association formed and opened the Old South Meeting House as a museum in 1877.
-It launched an educational program in American history and citizenship.
-It published primary documents from American history as Old South Leaflets.
+It then launched an educational program in American history and citizenship.
+It also published primary documents from American history as Old South Leaflets.
 Students from all over the country and the world came to “Children’s Hour” activities, Young People’s Lectures and essay contests.

 They’re still coming.
 The Old South Meeting House is open daily from 9:30 am to 5:00 pm.
 For more information click here.

 With thanks to History of the Old South Meeting-house in Boston, Volume 50; Volume 282, By Everett Watson Burdett.
+This story about Old South Meeting House was updated in 2022.